quantopian/qgrid/README.rst

 =====
 qgrid
 =====
-Qgrid is an Jupyter notebook widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter notebook.
+Qgrid is a Jupyter notebook widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter notebook.
 This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, as well as edit your DataFrames by double clicking cells.

 We originally developed qgrid for use in `Quantopian's hosted research environment
-<https://www.quantopian.com/research?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_, but had to put it
-on the backburner for a while so we could focus on higher priority projects (like developing the research environment in which qgrid would be deployed, and adding the ability to share notebooks from that environment to the `Quantopian forums <https://www.quantopian.com?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_).
-So after being initially released on github in `October of 2014
+<https://www.quantopian.com/research?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_ in fall of 2014, but had to put it on the backburner for a while so we could focus on higher priority projects.
-<https://twitter.com/Tim_Shawver/status/521092342162681857>`_, this project has not gotten significant attention by
-Quantopian engineers, other than for the purposes of fixing critical bugs or reviewing PRs from the community.

-That changed a bit in summer 2017, when we started a major refactoring project to allow qgrid to take advantage of the latest advances in ipywidgets (specifically, ipywidget 7.x).
+Qgrid development started up again in summer 2017, when we started a major refactoring project to allow qgrid to take advantage of the latest advances in ipywidgets (specifically, ipywidget 7.x).
 As a part of this refactoring we also moved qgrid's sorting, and filtering logic from the client (javascript) to the server (python).
 This new version is called qgrid 1.0, and the instructions that follow are for this new version.

 Demo